-Learn what to include on a list of the worker’s restrictions, what the health care provider should do while caring for an injured worker and why return to work when medically safe is so important.
+Learn what to include on a list of the worker’s restrictions, what the health care provider should do while caring for a worker and why return to work when medically safe is so important.

 Return to work is a vital part of the recovery process.
 Because most workers can perform sedentary or light duties very soon after their injuries, the primary practitioner should give the worker a list of any restrictions they may have because of the injury.
 The worker should be advised to give the list to the employer, so the employer can adjust the worker’s duties to allow a return to work during recovery.